matrix-org/matrix-spec-proposals/proposals/3231-token-authenticated-registration.md

 This does not perform any actual authentication, and the validity of the token may change between the check and the User-Interactive Authentication.

+This endpoint should be rate limited in order to prevent dictionary attacks.

 ## Potential issues